-Below are the different ways in which you can give your voting instructions, details of which are found in the proxy form or voting instruction form, as applicable:
+Below are the different ways in which you can give your voting instructions, details of which are found in the proxy form:

 Go to www.proxyvote.com and follow the instructions.
-You will need your control number found on your proxy form or voting instruction form, as applicable.
+You will need your control number found on your proxy form.

-Complete and return the proxy form or voting instruction form as applicable, in the prepaid envelope provided.
+Complete and return the proxy form, in the prepaid envelope provided.